Omarf8/Omarf8/README.md

 - ⚡ Fun fact: ...
 -->

-**I'm always eager to learn new strategies, tools, and best practices.
+**I'm always keen to learn new strategies, tools, and best practices.
 Lately, I've started working on visual, interactive projects using modern Frontend frameworks instead of just terminal-based tools.**

 ## About Me
 Hello!
 I'm Omar Figueroa, a full-time undergraduate student at the University of Illinois Chicago (UIC).
 My immersion in Computer Science opened with a fascination for how logic can build tangible tools, programs, and systems we use daily.
 I love learning about Computer Science and seeing the many ways it can be applied.